20.1 Introduction to APS Investigation and Assessment

 1. Timeframes are based upon claims from the reporting source and determination by the FSOS.

-5. APS findings are not contingent upon law enforcement’s findings.
-In cases which law enforcement request that APS delay determining a finding, so that a law enforcement investigation is not compromised, APS staff should seek guidance from regional office.
+6. APS findings are not contingent upon law enforcement’s findings.
+In cases in which law enforcement requests that APS delay determining a finding so that a law enforcement investigation is not compromised, APS staff should seek guidance from the regional office.

-6. Guidance for developing the prevention plan can be found in Chapter 7.3 APS Prevention Planning.
+8. Guidance for developing the prevention plan can be found in SOP 7.3 APS Prevention Planning

 Revisions